fbpx

 Waste Less - Mural Project

-Urban Green Lab, in partnership with NRDC and the Kroger Zero Hunger Zero Waste Foundation, is commissioning a series of murals across Nashville to celebrate the beauty of food and encourage the public to waste less.
+Urban Green Lab, in partnership with NRDC, the Kroger Zero Hunger Zero Waste Foundation, Patagonia, and the TN Arts Commission, is commissioning a series of murals across Nashville to celebrate the beauty of food and encourage the public to waste less.

 Graphic of a compost bin with vegetables going in